letsgo00/javatitles/README.md

 <h3>Download the runnable jar file from <a href="http://46.101.229.103/xdavid/Projets/JavaTitles.html">here</a>.</h3>

-This is a game like piano titles.
+This is a game like Piano Titles.
 You need to enter the correct character as fast az you can.<br>
 Your time to enter the character is decreasing.<br>

 The time you have:<br>